 How would you like to skid across the lava and drive into the middle of Volcano Eldfell, in Vestmannaeyjar?
 Our fabulous Volcano ATV Tour allows you to whizz around on a powerful ATV under the Midnight Summer Sun.
 You will view the scene where Guðlaugur Friðþórsson came to land after swimming 5-6 km in the freezing temperatures of the dark, cold sea after Hellisey VE 503 sank.

-Choose to venture to the famous Mosfellsbær Valley at the foot of Esja Mountain with incredible views of the Hengill volcanic area and learn all about how volcanoes are formed, their predicted eruptions and ancient myths behind the gigantic rocks.
+Choose to venture to the famous Mosfellsbær Valley at the foot of Esja Mountain to witness incredible views of the Hengill volcanic area.
+Along the way, learn all about how volcanoes are formed, their predicted eruptions, and the ancient myths behind the gigantic rocks.

 A breaching whale in the Arctic Ocean

 Iceland is known for its excellent maritime variety and the Whale Watching tours in Iceland are a great way to explore the underworld that encompasses the island.
-Húsavík bay is the most extraordinary and significant place.
+Skjálfandi bay in Húsavík is the most extraordinary and significant place.
 Known as the number one spot in Europe, a broad variety of maritime and birdlife can be spotted offshore.

-1. Take a Helicopter Ride from Reykjavík
+5. Take a Scenic Helicopter Ride over Reykjavík

 We hope that our ideas for your summer vacation in Iceland have helped you choose the right adventure for you and your loved ones!